SymfonyCasts/doctrine-queries/sfcasts/select-sum.md

 # SELECT the SUM (or COUNT)

 New goal team!
-If we look over at our `FortuneCookie` entity, one of the items on it is the `$numberPrinted`, which is the number of times we've ever printed that particular fortune.
-On the `/category` page, up here, I want to print the total number of fortunes that we've ever printed for this specific category.
-We *could* solve this by doing something like looping over `$category->getFortuneCookies()` and we have some sort of `$count` that we increment by calling `->getNumberPrinted()`.
-That might work if we always have a small number of fortune cookies, but our business is *growing* and, eventually, that number could be *big*, like 500.
-What will we do then?
+Look over at the `FortuneCookie` entity.
+One of its properties is `$numberPrinted`, which is the number of times that we've *ever* printed that particular fortune.
+On the category page, up here, I want to print the *total* number printed for *all* fortunes in this category.

-If we had *that* many fortunes, we would probably use pagination on this page to show them all, displaying maybe 10 fortunes at a time.
-But if we're only showing 10 fortunes at a time, we can't just loop over those 10 to get the count, and we *definitely* don't want to query for and loop over all 500 just to get a count.
+We *could* solve this by looping over `$category->getFortuneCookies()`... calling `->getNumberPrinted()` and adding it to some `$count` variable.
+And that *would* work... as long as we always have a small number of fortune cookies.
+But the cookie business is *booming*... and since we'll have *hundreds* of cookies in each category.
+It would be a *huge* slowdown if we, for example, queried for 500 fortune cookies *just* to calculate this sum.
+Actually, we'd probably run out of memory first!

 Surely there's a better way, right?
 You bet!
 We're going to build a *sum query*.

+## Overriding the Selected Fields

-In this project, the data we're trying to get is from the `FortuneCookie` entity, so we're going to open up `FortuneCookieRepository.php` and add a new method there.
-Let's say `public function countNumberPrintedForCategory(Category $category): int`.
-Nice.
+Let's think: the data we're querying for will ultimately come from the `FortuneCookie` entity... so up `FortuneCookieRepository` so we can add a new method there.
+How

-This query will start pretty similar.
+about: `public function countNumberPrintedForCategory(Category $category): int`.

+The query starts pretty much like they all do.
 Say `$result = $this->createQueryBuilder('fortuneCookie')`.
+By the way, the alias can be anything.
+Personally, I try to make them long enough to be unique in my project... but short enough to not be annoying.
+More importantly, as soon as you choose an alias for an entity, stick with it.

-This alias could be anything.
-Personally, I try to make it long enough that it's unique for my entity, and then I'll use it consistently in all of my methods.
-And remember, when we create this QueryBuilder, it's going to select *all* of the data from `fortuneCookie`.
-We *don't* want that, so below, say `->select()` to override that.
-Previously, in `CategoryRepository.php`, we used `->addSelect()`, which basically says:
+Ok, we know that when we create a QueryBuilder, it will select *all* of the data from `FortuneCookie`.
+In this case, we don't want that!
+So, below, say `->select()` to override that.

+Earlier, in `CategoryRepository`, we used `->addSelect()`, which basically says:

-`Take whatever you're selecting, and also select these things`.
+> Take whatever we're selecting and *also* select this other stuff.

-For our QueryBuilder, I'm purposely using `->select()` so that it overrides that and *only* selects the data here.
-Inside, it's going to look a lot like a normal SQL query.
-We'll use the `SUM()` function, which you're probably familiar with, followed by `fortuneCookie.` and the name of the property we want to use - `numberPrinted`.
-You don't have to do this, but I'm going to add `AS fortunesPrinted`, which will name that result as it's returned.
-We'll see that in a second.
+But in this case, I'm purposely using `->select()` so that it *overrides* that and *only* selects what we put here.
+Inside, we'll write DQL: `SUM()` a function that you're probably familiar with followed by `fortuneCookie.` and the name of the property we want to use - `numberPrinted`.
+And you don't *have* to do this, but I'm going to add `AS fortunesPrinted`, which will *name* that result as it's returned.
+We'll see that in a minute.

+## andWhere() with an Entire Entity

-That takes care of the `->select()`.
-Now we need an `->andWhere()` (I *always* use `andWhere`), with `fortuneCookie.category = :category`.
-Below that, we'll add `->setParameter()` to fill that in, `category`, and pass the `$category` object.
+Ok, that takes care of the `->select()`.
+Now we need an `->andWhere()` with `fortuneCookie.category = :category`... calling `->setParameter()` to fill in the dynamic `category` with the `$category` object.

-This is really interesting.
-In the database, we would normally say something like `WHERE fortuneCookie.categoryId =` and the integer ID.
-In Doctrine, we don't think about the database, and instead, focus on entities.
-In this situation, when we say `fortuneCookie.category`, we're referencing the `$category` property in `FortuneCookie.php`, and instead of passing *just* the integer ID, we're passing the entire `$category` object.
-It *is* possible to also pass the ID, but most of the time, you're actually going to pass the entire `$category` object like this.
+This is actually interesting.
+In SQL, we would normally say something like `WHERE fortuneCookie.categoryId =` and then integer ID.
+But in Doctrine, we don't think about the tables or columns: we focus on the entities.
+And, there *is* no `categoryId` property on `FortuneCookie`.Instead, when we say `fortuneCookie.category` we're referencing the `$category` property in `FortuneCookie`.
+And instead of passing *just* the integer ID, we pass the entire `Category` object.
+It actually *is* possible to also pass the ID, but most of the time you'll pass the entire `Category` object like this.

 Okay, let's finish this!
 Convert this to a query with `->getQuery()`.
-Below that, if you think about it, we really only want *one* row of results, so let's say `->getOneOrNullResult()`.
-Last, but not least, `return $result`.
+Below, if you think about it, we really only want *one* row of results.
+So let's say `->getOneOrNullResult()`.
+Finally, `return $result`.

-So far, all of our queries have been returning objects.
-Since were just selecting this one thing, does anything change?
+Until now, all of our queries have returned *objects*.
+Since were selecting just *one* thing... does that change?
 Let's find out!
-Add `dd($result)` and then head over to `FortuneController.php` to use this.
-This is our show page, so inside this, add `FortuneCookieRepository $fortuneCookieRepository`.
-Below, say `$fortunesPrinted = $fortuneCookieRepository->countNumberPrintedForCategory()` and pass it the `$category`.
+Add `dd($result)` and then head over to `FortuneController` to use this.
+For the show page controller, add an argument `FortuneCookieRepository $fortuneCookieRepository`.
+Then below, say `$fortunesPrinted` equals `$fortuneCookieRepository->countNumberPrintedForCategory()` passing `$category`.

 Beautiful!
-Now we can take that `fortunesPrinted` variable and pass that into Twig as a *new* variable called `$fortunesPrinted`.
-Finally, let's go find this template - `showCategory.html.twig` - and, down here, you can see that we have a little table header tag with "Print History".
-Here, I'll add some parentheses with `{{ fortunesPrinted }}`.
-That's really all we need, assuming that's just going to be a number, but let's make it even cooler by saying `|number_format` and, over here, `total`.
+Yake that `$fortunesPrinted` variable and pass it into Twig as `fortunesPrinted`.

+Finally, find the template - `showCategory.html.twig` - and... find the table header that says "Print History".
+Add some parentheses with `{{ fortunesPrinted }}`.
+Oh, and it's optional, but add `|number_format` to format it better then the word `total`.

 Awesome!
 Since we have that `dd()`, let's refresh and... look at that!
-We get an array back with one key called `fortunesPrinted`.
-Back over here in `FortuneCookieRepository.php`, as soon as we actually start selecting specific data, we *just* get back that specific data.
+We get an array back with 1 key called `fortunesPrinted`!
+Yup, as soon as we start selecting specific data, we *just* get back that specific data.
 It's exactly like you'd expect with a normal SQL query.

-To see this a little closer, if we had said `->select('fortuneCookie')` (which is redundant because that's what this already does), that would have given us a `fortuneCookie` object.
-But as soon as we're selecting one specific thing, it gets rid of the object and it just returns a nice associative array.
+If we had said `->select('fortuneCookie')` (which is redundant because that's what this already does), that would have given us a `FortuneCookie` object.
+But as soon as we're selecting one specific thing, it gets rid of the object and just returns an associative array.

+## Using getSingleScalarResult()

-We would really like this to return an int, so what we *could* do here is say `return $result['fortunesPrinted']`.
-But whenever you have a situation where you're only selecting one row of data and, really, only one column of data in that row, there's a shortcut.
-Instead of `->getOneOrNullResult()`, you can actually just say `->getSingleScalarResult()`, and we should be able to *just* return that.
-I'll actually keep the `dd()` on first so we can see it, and... awesome!
-We get back *just* the number.
-You may have noticed that this is a string.
-We get back strings from the database, so I don't *have* to do this, but down here, I'll add `(int)`.
+Because our method should return an `int`, we *could* complete this by saying `return $result['fortunesPrinted']`.
+But if you have a situation where you're selecting one row of data and only one *column* of data, there's a shortcut to get that one column: `->getSingleScalarResult()`.
+We should be able to *just* return that.

+I'll keep the `dd()` on first so we can see it.
+And... awesome!
+It returns *just* the number.
+Though, it *is* a string.
+If you want to be strict, you can add `(int)`.
 And now... got it!
-We have a nicely formatted number up here in our table that totals these up.
-Looking good!
+We have a nicely formatted total number!

-Next: Let's select even *more* data.
+Next: Let's select even *more* data and see how that complicates things.